Rightpoint/RZCellSizeManager/README.md

 Next Steps
 ==========

-Check out the demo project for a simple example of how to use the ```RZCellSizeManager``` and feel free to add issue's and pull requests if you have good ideas for future enhancments.
+Check out the demo project for a simple example of how to use the ```RZCellSizeManager``` and feel free to add issue's and pull requests if you have good ideas for future enhancements.